jassuwu/jass.gg/src/data/blog/git-merge-and-git-rebase.md

 i have no idea what i'm doing.

-turns out the `merge` vs `rebase` debate isn't about commands—it's about philosophy. there are two schools of thought:
+turns out the `merge` vs `rebase` debate isn't about commands. it's about philosophy. there are two schools of thought:

 1.  **that 100%, exact, legit, no filters, no edits type beat:** git log should be a perfect transcript of everything that happened. every merge, every sync, every "oops fixed typo" commit. chaotic but honest. this is `git merge` territory.